magao-x/handbook/handling/telescope_removal.rst

 -  Lift the load spreader, and position it over the instrument

 -  Being careful to not bump the instrument, lower the load spreader and attach the lifting harness D rings.
-Use 3x shackles to extend the length to reach the cart on the floor.
+Use 4x shackles to extend the length to reach the cart on the floor.

    .. image:: figures/cart_lift_extensions.jpg

    *Lifting harnesses attached with shackle extensions*

--  Position a person at each corner of the cart
+-  Position a person at each end of the cart

    **CAUTION:** Do not allow the cart to bump the legs or the table uncontrolled